DG1001/RoadWeave/doc/usage.md

 - Inline photos with contextual placement
 - Rich descriptions combining user comments and AI analysis
 - Professional travel blog writing style
+- **Location Mini-Maps**: Click 📍 icons next to timestamps to view entry locations:
+  - Shows exact coordinates where each entry was created
+  - Interactive read-only map with entry details
+  - Works for both photo captions and content piece timestamps
+  - Automatically appears only when location data exists

 **Interactive Map:**
 - Shows all entries with GPS coordinates